harihaysrun/coffee/README.md

 **Rationale for adding a search bar in the bookmarks and not in the discover box**
 - I, the site owner, assume that users are here to look for new shops
-- If they don't know that a certain shop exists, they won't know or have any keywords to search up on the discover box
+- If they don't know that a certain shop exists, they won't know or have any keywords to search up in the discover box
-- Get the users to click on the markers and not rely heavily on the discover box
+- I would want the users to click on the shop markers and not rely heavily on the discover box
 - When they've already bookmarked certain shops, they would be more inclined to search for the names that intrigue them